What Is Artificial Intelligence (AI)?

 Artificial Intelligence Definition

-While AI is an interdisciplinary science with multiple approaches, advancements in machine learning and deep learning, in particular, are creating a paradigm shift in virtually every industry.
+While AI is an interdisciplinary science with multiple approaches, advancements in machine learning and deep learning in particular are changing virtually every industry, making AI an increasingly integral part of everyday life.

 What Is Artificial Intelligence?